 The general idea is that you can’t build a tolerance to CBD.

 The reason the topic of CBD tolerance comes up is that many consumers do build a tolerance to cannabis after regular use.
 It would make sense, then, to question the long-term use of CBD.

 These consumers, however, are not building immunity to the plant as a whole.
 Rather, their reaction comes from THC, a cannabinoid within the plant.

 Cannabis is known for containing both THC and CBD, as well as many other cannabinoids that create the genetic makeup.
 There are significant differences between CBD and THC, which makes them suitable for specific audiences.
 Most notably, CBD directly interacts with the body's endocannabinoid system, rather than binding to endocannabinoid receptors in the brain like THC.

 THC is known for providing a psychoactive high, whereas CBD does not possess this trait.
-Additionally, CBD is known for its medicinal qualities: though THC possesses its own benefits, that is CBD's bread and butter – CBD can help with a large range of medical conditions, from inflammation to anxiety to muscle spasms, to nearly everything in between.
+Additionally, CBD has gained popularity for its proposed medicinal qualities: though THC possesses its own benefits, that is CBD's bread and butter – CBD can help with a large range of medical conditions.
 THC has legal animosity, whereas CBD can be manufactured legally from hemp, taking away issues of accessibility.

 Tolerance – different from dependence – happens on several different levels.
 It essentially means that the body has a reduced reaction to a substance after repeated use.